TedEkstrom/Ticket-System/README.md

 More admin users

-To create users for the Ticket System, you must manually (for now) create a json file with the format:
+To create users for the Ticket System, you must manually (for now) edit a json file with the format:

 {